Key Health Coverage Definitions

 Nemours offers comprehensive medical coverage for associates and their covered dependents.
 This includes prescription drug coverage.

-• High Deductible Health Plan (HDHP) with Health Savings Account (HSA): Provides both in- and out-of-network benefits through the same PPO; includes a Health Savings Account.
+• High-Deductible Health Plan (HDHP) with Health Savings Account (HSA): Provides both in- and out-of-network benefits through the same PPO; pairs with an HSA.

 ID Cards

-Digital medical ID cards are available within the Aetna app.
+Digital medical ID cards are available within the Quantum Health app.
 Physical cards will be mailed to your home.
 All family members will have the same unique identifier.
 ID cards are not re-issued every year, so please keep your cards.
-If additional ID cards are necessary, please contact Aetna directly.
+If additional ID cards are necessary, please contact Quantum Health directly.

 Participating Providers

-The Nemours medical plans use the national Aetna network, so no matter where you live or work, there are in-network providers near you.
+The Nemours medical plans are administered by Meritain Health but use the national Aetna network, so no matter where you live or work, there are in-network providers near you.
+Meritain Health is a third-party administrator (TPA) and is a subsidiary of Aetna.

 Transparency in Coverage Machine-Readable Files